How should I report my student’s absence from school?

 We encourage parents to initiate conversations and questions with teachers through email or phone.
 Teachers will also notify parents when students are not performing at their expected potential.

-Sign up for the Parent Portal on our website to gain instant access to student grades and attendance (grades 8-12).
+Sign up for the Parent Portal on our website to gain instant access to student grades and attendance (grades 6th-12th).

-Conferences are scheduled 3 times annually for grades PreK-5 and 2 times annually for grades 6-7.
+Student conferences are scheduled three times annually for grades PreK-5th and two times annually for grades 6th and 7th.
 All parents are expected to attend.

-Conferences are required upon notification from teachers for students not performing well in grades 8-12.
+Conferences are required upon notification from teachers for students not performing well in grades 8th through 12th.

 Interim Progress Reports are sent home with students after the first four weeks of each quarter and report cards are sent home at the end of each quarter.
 PreK-5 students receive progress reports quarterly if they are not meeting academic, behavioral or attendance expectations.
 Parents may request a conference or progress report at any time.